OmriLeviGit/Auto-List-Management-Obsidian/README.md

 # Automatic List Reordering Plugin for Obsidian

-This plugin automatically maintains numbered lists and sorts checklists as you edit.
-Features include automatic renumbering and reordering, control of whether lists always start from 1 or preserve their original starting numbers, and support for checklist reordering when using the mouse.
+This plugin automatically manages your lists in Obsidian, handling both numbered lists and checklists.

 ![Example](resources/example.gif)

+## Features

+### Numbered Lists

+-   Automatic renumbering as you type
+-   Smart pasting that preserves list context
+-   Option to maintain or reset starting numbers

+### Checklists

+-   Automatic reordering of checked/unchecked items
+-   Configurable sorting (checked items to top or bottom)
+-   Smart handling when pasting or dragging content
+-   Works with mouse and keyboard interactions

+### General

+-   Handles deeply nested lists
+-   High performance even with large documents
+-   Manual commands for control

 ## Installation Steps